 3) Academic Challenges

 Switching schools before Grade 3 affects academics, study finds.
-Different schools have different pattern of teaching their students.
+Different schools have a different patterns of teaching their students.
 There is a shift in the instructional pattern causing difficulty for children to cope up with.
 The grades and scores of the students can be highly affected due to frequent shifting of schools as they won’t be able to cope up with the teaching styles and the lesson.

 4) Psychosis-Like Symptoms

 For those of you who are unaware, psychosis is a serious mental disorder characterized by a disconnection from reality.
-Kids who regularly change schools are more likely to hear voices, have delusions, thought interference and experience other symptoms linked with psychosis in adolescence, new research suggests.
+Kids who regularly change schools are more likely to hear voices, have delusions, thought interference, and experience other symptoms linked with psychosis in adolescence, new research suggests.

 This research stated that students who had changed schools three or more times during their childhood were found to be 60 percent more likely to display at least one of the symptoms.

-Here are some symptoms of psychosis:
+Below are some symptoms of psychosis:

 - Difficulty concentrating